Entanglement inequalities, black holes and the architecture of typical states

+\paragraph{Reproducing and generalizing statistical features of ETH:} Crucially, \eqref{Eq:psi-ach} implies that the asymptotic corona region $\mathfrak{C}$ of the BTZ black hole should be the same in any arbitrary black hole microstate up to $\mathcal{O}(e^{-S_<})$ corrections, just like the UV pure state factor $\ket{\phi}$ in any $\ket\psi \in \mathcal{H}_{E,J}$ when the black hole is non-extremal (i.e. when $S_< \neq 0$).
+As expectation values of operators such as the energy-momentum tensor are extracted from the asymptotic behavior of dual fields in the geometry \cite{Henningson:1998gx,Balasubramanian:1999re}, it follows that these should coincide with the thermal expectation values up to $\mathcal{O}(e^{-S_<})$.
+We thus obtain $\bra{\psi} O\vert\psi\rangle = O_{th} + \mathcal{O}(e^{-S_<})$ for any simple operator $O$ and a typical state $\ket\psi$ in $\mathcal{H}_{E,J}$ with $O_{th}$ being the thermal expectation value given by the corresponding BTZ black hole.
+This reproduces the prediction of ETH for vanishing $J$ (as in this case $S_< = S/2$ with $S = S_{BH}$, the total entropy) and generalizes it for non-vanishing $J$.

-Finally, the suppression factor $e^{-S_{<}}$ in \eqref{Eq:psi-ach} can be derived from the argument that the coherent state independent pure state factor $\ket{\phi}\bra{\phi}$ of $\rho^{\mathfrak{BC}}$ including the UV degrees of freedom should determine quantum coherence in a typical $\rho^{\mathfrak{BC}}$.
-As shown in the End Matter, we can define the quantum coherence length $L_{\rm QC}$ from quantum mutual information of disjoint regions of arbitrary lengths, and argue that the ratio $(L_{\rm UV}-L_{\rm QC})/L_{\rm UV}$ should estimate the corrections to the leading term in \eqref{Eq:psi-ach}.
+Finally, the suppression factor $e^{-S_{<}}$ in \eqref{Eq:psi-ach} can be derived from the argument that the coherent state \textit{independent} pure state factor $\ket{\phi}\bra{\phi}$ of $\rho^{\mathfrak{BC}}$ including the UV degrees of freedom survives state averaging and should determine quantum coherence in a typical $\rho^{\mathfrak{BC}}$.
+As shown in \ref{Sec:Supp}, we can define the quantum coherence length $L_{\rm QC}$ from quantum mutual information of disjoint regions of arbitrary lengths, and argue that the ratio $(L_{\rm UV}-L_{\rm QC})/L_{\rm UV}$ should estimate the corrections to the leading term in \eqref{Eq:psi-ach}.
 For $S_< \neq 0$ and large, we find that

 with $k$ a constant.
 When $S_< = 0$, the black hole is extremal and then $L_{\rm UV}-L_{\rm QC}=\tilde{k}\tilde{\mu}^{-1}$ with $\tilde{k}\approx 0.33$ and $\tilde{\mu}$ being the non-vanishing element of the set $\{\mu_+, \mu_-\}$.
 Therefore, the exponential suppression is realized only for non-extremal black holes.